 How to contact the service

-Weekend noise patrol
+Weekend out-of-hours noise

 In an emergency, please call Sussex Police on 999.